Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 While you might think your dog putting on a few extra pounds or sleeping more are symptoms of growing older, these indicators could also be a warning sign of a serious health concern.
 In fact, some senior dogs lose weight or have poor appetites, which might be due to aging but could also be a symptom of a hidden medical condition.

 Dr. Cathy Alinovi, owner of Healthy PAWsibilities and pet parent, answers 15 questions on the importance of weight monitoring and management in senior dogs.

 Just as humans are considered seniors at 65 years old, dogs are thought to be seniors at 9.5 years old.
 Some humans look fabulous at 70 and neither look nor act their ages, and some 12-year-old dogs are the same.
 However, as a group, dogs over 9 1/2 are senior citizens.

 It depends on your perspective.
 Most dog owners expect their dogs to slow down as they age; however, this is often a sign of a problem.
-With slowing down comes the need for less calories, but most dogs continue to eat what they always have, so they begin to gain weight.
+With slowing down comes the need for fewer calories, but most dogs continue to eat what they always have, so they begin to gain weight.

 Other issues that come with aging are weaker immune systems, more frequent bladder infections, failing kidneys, and weakening organ systems.
 Many of these changes lead to symptoms of low thyroid function (hypothyroidism), but this may not be true thyroid disease.